Links on Android Authority may earn us a commission. Learn more.

 One downside to mechanical keyboards is that they can get pretty expensive.
 This is why the Redragon K552 is a great addition to this list of the best mechanical keyboards.
-It goes for under $40 and doesn’t sacrifice on quality too much.
+It goes for under $40 and doesn’t sacrifice quality too much.
 Its Amazon reviews are great.
-You may be missing a number pad and the keyboard is small, but you can’t complain much considering the price point.
-Plus, some user may consider that an advantage.
+You may be missing a number pad, and the keyboard is small, but you can’t complain much considering the price point.
+Plus, some users may consider that an advantage.

 HyperX is known for striking the right balance between quality and price.
-This mechanical keyboard has all the benefits you see in the higher-end options, including colorful RGB lighting, quality mechanical switches, a number pad, an aluminum body, and full software customization.
+This mechanical keyboard has all the benefits you see in the higher-end options, including colorful RGB lighting, quality mechanical switches, a number pad, an aluminum body, custom media/settings buttons, a knob, and full software customization.

 Also read: The best phones for gaming

 If you don’t mind paying up for one of the best mechanical keyboards Logitech has to offer, the G915 TKL is an amazing performer.
-For starters, it is one of the few quality mechanical keyboards that are wireless (dongle and Bluetooth).
-It’s also a masterpiece of design with a super thin profile, gorgeous RGB lighting, an aluminum body, and a small ten key-less form factor (there is a ten key version too).
+It is one of the few quality mechanical keyboards that are wireless (dongle and Bluetooth) for starters.
+It’s also a masterpiece of design with a super-thin profile, gorgeous RGB lighting, an aluminum body, and a small ten-key-less form factor (there is a ten-key version too).

 You can pick between clicky, linear, and tactile keys.
 The battery can go for 40 hours on a single charge.
 The unit also comes with a physical media control in the top-right corner.
 It’s an amazing mechanical keyboard!

 The Leopold FC900R offers a great build, discrete design, a sound-absorption pad, and a full 104-key mechanical setup.
-The brand is known for its quality, but these can be pretty expensive.
+Leopold offers quality quality, but these can be pretty expensive.
 If you are into cool designs, you can also look for their different colored switches and layouts.
 They have plenty of options to fit your preferences.